• Skip to primary navigation

 Enhancement in traffic flow:

-One of the biggest problems in most modern cities is traffic flow and the congestions it suffers.
+One of the biggest problems in most modern cities is traffic flow and the congestion it suffers.
 AI could come to the rescue here as well since it could streamline traffic patterns to contribute to a reduction in potential congestion.

 This could be done through smarter traffic light algorithms and real-time traffic tracking that could better control and adjust traffic patterns on the fly.
 Additionally, AI could also be used in public transport to optimize their routes and schedules depending on the specifics of each city and their particular areas.